Alan H. Muhr: Education

 Muhr graduated in 1975 with an undergraduate degree in mathematics from the University of Cambridge.
 He completed his PhD and post-doctoral research at the University of Nottingham on the rheology, thermodynamics and crystallization of polysaccharides.

 Career

 Muhr joined TARRC in 1983, known at the time as the Malaysian Rubber Producers' Research Association.
 He was recruited by Alan G. Thomas to work on the abrasion of rubber and its relationship to crack-growth characteristics.
 He later became an authority on the mechanics of flexible rubber-steel laminates and seismic isolaters.
 In 1999, he was promoted to Leader of the Engineering Research & Design Unit.
 His most cited work in the rubber field is a review on modeling stress-strain behavior.
-Muhr organized a 2005 symposium celebrating the 50th anniversary of Rivlin and Thomas' seminar work on fracture mechanics in rubber, and he co-founded the biennial European Conferences on Constitutive Models for Rubber.
+Muhr organized a 2005 symposium celebrating the 50th anniversary of Rivlin and Thomas' seminar work on fracture mechanics in rubber, and he co-founded the biennial European Conference on Constitutive Models for Rubber.